PaulinaGacek/App-programming-language/README.md

    source ./.bashrc
 ```

-5. Creating lexer and parser - this command will automatically generate whole dist folder
+## (optional) Creating lexer and parser - this command will automatically generate whole dist folder
+*Do not do  it if dist folder is up to date with the grammar*
 ```
 antlr4 -Dlanguage=Python3 ./antlr/App.g4 -visitor -o dist
 ```

+## How to run main.py
+1. Go into project folder
+2. Activate virtual env `source venv/bin/activate`
+3. `python3 main.py`